 Leave No Data Behind

-Real-time decisioning powered by AI Studio is the second layer of the RedPoint Customer Engagement Hub (CEH) that, in concert with the CDP, breathes life into a unified customer profile by personalizing an omnichannel journey.
-AI Studio runs 24/7 looking for opportunities to monetize the golden record; a simulation engine continuously monitors campaign models, and when a model predicts a better outcome than an existing model, a new model will automatically be put into production.
+Real-time decisioning powered by Redpoint Automated Machine Learning (AML) is the second layer of the Redpoint Customer Engagement Hub that, in concert with the CDP, breathes life into a unified customer profile by personalizing an omnichannel journey.
+AML runs 24/7 looking for opportunities to monetize the golden record; a simulation engine continuously monitors campaign models, and when a model predicts a better outcome than an existing model, a new model will automatically be put into production.
 This lights-out modeling capability can be tuned to any business goal, whether it’s acquisition, cross-sell, retention, customer value score, or another metric.

 Intelligent orchestration is the third and final layer, activating the real-time decision with a next-best action relevant to the customer’s real-time experience, regardless of channel.
 A customer’s cadence may dictate an email or a push notification, for instance, but the key point is that an action is not determined in advance.
 Rather, a dynamic next-best action is perfectly synchronized to that precise moment of interaction.